ddabidov/Headphone-DAC-AMP/README.md

 <p align="center">
  <img width="430" height="346" alt="image" src="https://github.com/user-attachments/assets/5b2e7f82-de49-4716-ba8b-3272ecf1a990" />
  <br>
- Figure X: LTspice Simulation of filter
+ Figure 7: LTspice Simulation of filter
 </p>

 Based on these considerations, a single-op-amp topology with a 2200pF feedback capacitor in parallel with an 800 ohm resistor was selected.
 Simulation results confirm that this configuration provides a cutoff frequency of approximately 20 kHz, which is sufficient to attenuate out-of-band noise while preserving the full audible frequency range.
 The selected design offers a balance between frequency selectivity, stability, and implementation robustness.